preparetocast/gatsby-using-morning-dew/content/posts/tasting-the-fruit-of-the-tree/index.md

 What for the other character hook, then?

-One obvious answer is simple goblin-slaying.
+<a name="simple-goblin-slaying-possible-motivation"></a> One obvious answer is simple goblin-slaying.
 [I criticized the module before](/sunless-citadel-adventure-synopsis) for not building up the goblins as villains.
 And if we fix that, then defeating the Durbuluks starts to sound like a decent goal on its own.
 But here, the module has the right idea *not* putting the goblins front-and-center.
 The [resolution](/sunless-citadel-adventure-background) isn't going to involve the Durbuluks at all; by the end, they'll have been supplanted.
 Indeed, by the midpoint of the adventure, the Durbuluks will be shattered and their warlord will be dead.
 We need to look at the *end* of the adventure and start to foreshadow that...even if the characters don't yet know that Belak exists.

 We need to introduce the Gulthias tree...without actually seeing it.
 And this is where we get the payoff for the contrivance of a vampire tree somehow having healing powers.